A vivid and tender portrait of a teenager learning to navigate adult emotions, survive deracination and discover who she is inside.

 DIANA ANYAKWO grew up in Lagos, Nigeria.
 She is of mixed Irish and Nigerian heritage.
 She moved to the UK when she was a teenager and later graduated from the University of Manchester with a degree in Molecular Biology and a Masters in Bioreactor Systems.
 She spent three years in Athens, Greece where she taught English and worked as an editor at an educational publisher.
 She currently lives and works in Manchester as a freelance writer and editor of English Language teaching materials.

-Her debut novel, My Life As a Chameleon is published by Atom Books, Little Brown UK in May 2023.
+Her debut novel, My Life As a Chameleon is published by Atom Books, Little Brown UK in May 2023 and Ig Publishing in North America, August 2024.

 The author says: I'm sharing this story because I believe we can all relate to the intensity of our feelings as we are moving from childhood through our teenage years to being an adult and I want young people to feel that whatever they are going through, they are not alone.